Brent Metcalf: 2009–2010

 Metcalf went undefeated during the regular season at 149 lb.
 Metcalf then lost to Lance Palmer from Ohio State in the Big 10 Championships when Metcalf, down by one considering riding time, failed to finish a deep single and was put to his back late in the third after a wild scramble.
 Palmer, a fellow four-time high-school state champion, had met and lost to Metcalf in 4 prior matches.
-Metcalf would avenge the loss by defeating Palmer 3-2 to capture his second NCAA championship.
+Metcalf would avenge the loss by defeating Palmer 3–2 to capture his second NCAA championship.
 Metcalf finished his collegiate career with a record of 108-3 (.973).

 International career

 2013–2014

 In 2013 on Golden Grand Prix "Ivan Yarygin" in Krasnoyarsk became runner-up.
 He lost in final wrestler from Russia Ilyas Bekbulatov (8-0,7-1).

-In 2014 at the Wrestling World Cup in Los Angeles, Metcalf helped the USA secure 3rd place, while becoming the World Cup champion at 65 kg, going 4-0.
+In 2014 at the Wrestling World Cup in Los Angeles, Metcalf helped the USA secure 3rd place, while becoming the World Cup champion at 65 kg.

 In 25–27 July on the "Golden Grand-Prix Heydar Aliyev" Metcalf became winner in 65 kg.

 In 2014 World Wrestling Championships Metcalf lost in 1/16 finals to Mustafa Kaya of Turkey (7-4).